 All approved grants are required to provide quarterly update reports.
 A template will be provided by HBLB for the grantee to complete and return.
-Reports will focus on progress made against stated objectives with specific reference to targets and milestone dates; identification of any new issues or risks as the work progresses; and a financial reconciliation of expenditure for the reporting period and expenditure against budget/forecast for the grant term.
-Quarterly reports are required to be submitted to HBLB by the 15th day of the month following the quarterly period ie by 15 July for the period 1 April to 30 June.
+Reports will focus on progress made against the stated KPIs with specific reference to targets and milestone dates; identification of any new issues or risks as the work progresses; and a financial reconciliation of expenditure for the reporting period

-A final report is required at the completion of the funded activities.
+A final report is required on completion of the funded activities.
 A template will be provided by HBLB for the grantee to complete and return.
 The final report will focus on the extent to which objectives were met, the impact achieved by the activities and a financial reconciliation.
+This report can be produced internally by the organisation applying for the grant or by external parties.
+Any costs for an external evaluation must be met by the applying organisation or included within the project budget.

 More details will be provided to grantees within the Grant Letter Agreement and Terms and Conditions.